-Class Schedule and Makeup Work: Theory and practical instruction is scheduled Monday through Wednesday between the hours of 8:30 am to 4:30 pm.
+Class Schedule and Makeup Work: Theory and practical instruction is scheduled Monday through Wednesday between the hours of 8:30 am to 4:00 pm.
 This program is considered a clock hour program; therefore, attendance is mandatory in order for a student to progress and meet program requirements.
 If a student should miss class, makeup work is mandatory and is scheduled outside of the regularly scheduled class day, as indicated above.

+COURSE # COURSE NAME INSTRUCTIONAL HOURS

-Course Requirements: Students must earn a grade of C or better in all core courses in order to be considered passing.
-Core courses are designated by a • symbol.
+Core Cou rses - Students must earn a grade of C or better to pass

-Quarter # Course Code Course Name Instructional Hours 1 NT 101 • Science for the Nail Technician 84 1 NT 102 • Natural and Artificial Nail Services 110 1 NT 103 • Specialty/Advanced Nail Services 28 1 NT 104 • Professional Practices and State Board Preparation 28
+NT101 Science for the Nail Technician 84

+NT102 Natural and Artificial Nail Services 110

+NT103 Specialty/Advanced Nail Services 28

+NT104 Professional Practices and State Board Preparation 28

+Tota l 250